yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 - Evaluating options for securing multi-tier business apps.
 Woodgrove IT is considering leveraging Azure Network Security Groups in combination with Application Security Groups.

 - Securing connectivity to Azure PaaS.
-To minimize exposure of Azure PaaS services via public endpoints, Woodgrove's Information Security requested that communication between Azure IaaS and Azure PaaS services does not rely on public endpoints, whenever possible.
+To minimize exposure of Azure PaaS services via public endpoints, Woodgrove's Information Security requested that communication between Azure IaaS and Azure PaaS services do not rely on public endpoints, whenever possible.

 ### Customer needs